 The Code: Behind the screen

 Here follows the manner in which the I-Ching was consulted by using the yarrow stalk method.
-An abstraction of the same method is used inside the programming code of I-Ching: The App of Changes.
 The software abstraction of this process that I wrote in Jquery is available at GitHub.
+(If you would like a more pictorial step-by-step, check out HellaDelicious's instructable here.)

 Take 50 stalks.
 Remove one, set it aside.
 Randomly separate the remaining 49 stalks into two piles, East and West.
 Take one stalk from the West heap and hold it between thumb and forefinger of your left hand.
 Take stalks in groups of four from the East pile, until four or fewer stalks remain.
 Keep this remainder, place it between the ring and middle finger of the left hand.
 Take stalks in groups of four from the West pile until four or fewer stalks remain.
 Keep this remainder, and place it between the middle and forefingers of the left hand.